quicwg/base-drafts/draft-ietf-quic-invariants.md

 requires that middleboxes retain state for every connection ID they see.

-The Version Negotiation packet described in this document is not integrity-protected; it only has modest protection against insertion by attackers.
+The Version Negotiation packet described in this document is not integrity protected; it only has modest protection against insertion by attackers.
 An endpoint MUST authenticate the semantic content of a Version Negotiation packet if it attempts a different QUIC version as a result.

-# IANA Considerations

-This document makes no request of IANA.

 --- back